Sun Into Libra

 And a pair of plain & simple socks I have been rather discrete about for a while. . .

-Rebuilding my seasonal wardrobe has been the inspiration born of necessity, and as I slowly build my drawer full of winter woolens, I am also building the pattern collection, having updated it to the present date and changed the name to A Drawer Full of Winter .
-The collection now includes four patterns in one download, in four categories : (a drawer full of) Hats, (a drawer full of) Mitts, (a drawer full of) Cowls, and (a drawer full of) Socks, and, as I continue to develop my own Drawer Full, I will further augment the patterns to include more options, simply updating as I go.
+Rebuilding a seasonal wardrobe (along with our house) is an inspiration born of necessity, and as I slowly build my drawer full of winter woolens, I am updating the pattern A Drawer Full of Winter .
+The collection now includes four patterns A drawer full of Hats, A drawer full of Mitts, A drawer full of Cowls, and A drawer full of Socks, and, as I continue to develop my own Drawer Full!

 out of autumn . . .